Prepare & make the most of your trip.

 The big day is getting closer, so it is now time to prepare.
 Your successful entry into Australia depends on you completing ALL the necessary steps required by the Australian government at the correct time.

 We have provided this list, however, you will receive detailed information after you apply to ensure you understand all the necessary steps prior to departure.

 8 + WEEKS BEFORE DEPARTURE:

-- Apply for your visa: if you have applied for your visa online (e-visa), bring the printout of the email of the Visa Grant with you and save it on your phone.
+- Apply for your visa: If you have applied for your visa online (e-visa), bring the printout of the email of the Visa Grant with you and save it on your phone.

 - Check the requirements regarding entry to Australia.
-Specifically check any vaccination documentation you will need and COVID-19 testing timing prior to departure.

 - Apply for your passport, ensure your passport is valid 6 months beyond your longest possible stay.

 - If you are considering driving a car in Australia, apply for an International Driver’s license.
 You cannot apply for an International Driver’s License once you are in Australia.